kueblc/mocktuyacloud/README.md

 Currently geared toward uploading custom firmware over the air for [https://github.com/codetheweb/tuyapi/issues/49]

+Feel free to take part either by applying any part of this code to your project or by submitting code, logs, feedback, suggestions, data back my way

 ## Work in progress!
 Please do not use this unless you really know what you are doing.
 You can break things with this!
 That's on you

 ## Steps to upload a custom firmware